MUSSLES/sspipeline/readme.md

 ./tests/

-- the test(s) that Travis runs to make sure that everything is okay
+- the test that Travis runs to make sure that everything is okay

 ## Motivation